 Data governance helps you manage risk by identifying and mitigating potential threats to your data.
 By identifying and addressing risks early, you can prevent costly data breaches and other security incidents.

 Data governance helps you ensure compliance with government regulations and industry standards.
-By implementing a data governance program, you can demonstrate to regulators that you are taking steps to protect your data.
+By implementing a governance program, you can demonstrate to regulators that you are taking steps to protect your data.

 Types Of Data Governance

 There are many different aspects to data governance, and no two organizations will have the same set of requirements.
-However, there are some core components that are essential to all data governance programs.
+However, there are some core components that are essential to all governance programs.

 The first step in any data governance program is to classify your data into categories based on its sensitivity and importance.
 This helps you to understand which data is most critical to your organization and how it needs to be protected.